-Creighton University, located in Omaha, Neb., offers a top-ranked education in the Jesuit tradition for people who want to contribute something meaningful to the world.
+Creighton University, located in Omaha, Nebraska, offers a top-ranked education in the Jesuit tradition for people who want to contribute something meaningful to the world.
 It’s where students, faculty and staff thrive in a supportive community committed to Jesuit, Catholic values and traditions.
-And, it’s where students learn to become leaders through service to others.
+Here, students learn to become leaders through service to others.

 8,910 undergraduate, graduate and professional students of a variety of ages come to Creighton from near and far.
 They are committed to academic excellence; in fact, the academic profile of our incoming freshmen represents one of the strongest among all U.S. Catholic universities.
 Creighton students value faith, leadership and service, and they find opportunities to grow in these areas at Creighton.
 Through internships, research and clinical experience, they learn by doing.

 They eagerly take what they learn out into their communities to make a difference.
 Recent graduates report a success rate of 99 percent: they are employed, continuing their education, or in a volunteer program.

 Faculty members embody the Creighton mission and values by showing care and respect for each student.
 In the classroom, they integrate critical and creative thinking with active approaches to learning.
 They equip students with ethical perspectives to help navigate our complex world.
 As experts in their fields, faculty members conduct research that advances new knowledge.
 They help prepare students to live great lives by modeling a lifelong commitment to community, inquiry, justice, reflection and service.

 Creighton’s nine schools and colleges deliver a powerful education with programs in the arts and sciences, law, business and health sciences.
 Opportunities for hands-on research, service-learning, study abroad and other immersive learning experiences abound.